Starting anything new (a day, a week, a month, a season, or a change) provides the perfect backdrop for a New Beginnings yoga class sequence.

 - Bring in some philosophy.
 “Here begins the lessons on yoga.”
 Yoga Sutra 1.1

-warm up asanas
+NEW BEGINNINGS warm up

 If you’re using the back-to-basics approach, select a key asana in each stage.
 When you reach the key asana, spend some time revisiting it.